I-3-1-92.Claimant Asks to Withdraw or Dismissal Criteria Present After Court Remand

-When a court remands a case, §§ 205(g) and 1631(c) of the Social Security Act require the Commissioner to modify or affirm the prior findings of fact or decision.
-The statute precludes dismissal of a court remand case.
+The Appeals Council (AC) will not dismiss a request for hearing (RH) after receipt of a sentence six court remand because sections 205(g) and 1631(c) of the Social Security Act require the Commissioner to modify or affirm the prior findings of fact or decision.

-a discussion of the facts surrounding the claimant's request to withdraw the claim;
+A discussion of the facts surrounding the claimant's request to withdraw the RH;

 A discussion of the supporting documents entered in the record;